 Figure 1 AAC climate station

-The web site, Farmwest.com, provides climate information to farmers and irrigators in British Columbia.
+The website, Farmwest.com, provides climate information to farmers and irrigators in British Columbia.
 Climate information features evapotranspiration (ET) for irrigation scheduling, as well as corn heat units (CHU), growing degree days, T-Sum, a temperature monitor and even the weather forecast.
 The site is updated daily to provide the most current information possible.
 In 2001, we started with 42 automated climate stations where climate information were provided by Environment Canada for agricultural and irrigated areas across B.C.
-Since then, 12 stations were added in the Lower Mainland and Southwest Interior with data provided by the Greater Vancouver Regional District (GVRD); 20 stations were added with a weather station network in the Okanagan provided by Growers Supply Co.
-Ltd.; and five other stand-alone stations have also been added using cell technology (one in Abbotsford, two in the Okanagan; and two in Washington State).
+Since then, 11 stations were added in the Lower Mainland with data provided by the Metro Vancouver; 20 stations were added with a weather station network in the Okanagan provided by Growers Supply Co.
+Ltd.; and 18 other stand-alone stations have also been added using cell and satellite transmission (mostly in Southwest Interior).
 The topography of British Columbia creates many micro-climates.
 Many climate stations are necessary to improve coverage and provide accurate and up-to-date information to local irrigators.
-Is your location adequately covered by one of our 79 climate stations?
+Is your location adequately covered by one of our weather stations?
 If not, you can now change this, for yourself and your community.

-Farmwest.com working with BCMAFF and AAFC has developed a system for feeding data to the website from stand-alone stations.
+Farmwest.com is constant working with British Columbia Ministry of Agriculture (AGRI) and Agriculture and Agri-Food Canada (AAFC) has developed a system for feeding data to the website from stand-alone stations.
 A pilot climate station is currently set up at the Abbotsford Agriculture Center (Figure 1).

 Anyone can now become a meteorologist!
 To find out how, please read on.